ya77ya/Screen-Robot/README.md

 # Screen-Robot
-Design the robot that carry screen to display advisements
+Design the robot that carries a screen to display advertisements